 However, one fundamental fact remains unchanged: there is no shortage of third party recruiters eager to take a fee for placing a candidate at your company.
-It seems like there are a zillion recruiters out there and it’s become impossible to determine which ones to engage with and which to ignore.
+It seems there are a zillion recruiters and it’s become impossible to determine which to engage and which to ignore.
 We created this list to help you figure it out.
+Let’s get started!

 1) Relationships: Recruiters Oversell the Value of Their Relationships

 How many times have you heard this from recruiters?

 “We have deep relationships with the most-sought after candidates and insights into their career goals…”

 Sounds impressive.
 But what they won’t tell you is relationships aren’t enough to get a candidate to accept your job — especially when factors like location, salary, and company mission matter more than who the message is coming from.
 Research shows 8 of 10 candidate searches start from scratch anyway due to specific requirements of the role.

 Instead of focusing on a recruiting firm’s “relationships,” ask about their process.
 Good recruiters have the right tools and a systematic process in place to help them recruit candidates.
 If you don’t receive a detailed process, then we’d suggest finding someone else to work with.